"Nature does not hurry, yet everything is accomplished" - Lou Tzu

 Welcome to Redcliff

-Welcome to Redcliff, a hidden gem nestled in the unspoiled African wilderness, located approximately four hours away from Lusaka on the stunning Zambezi River, the fourth largest river in Africa.
-Our lodge is named after the magnificent red-coloured cliffs that face it, providing a breathtaking backdrop for your stay.
+Welcome to Redcliff, a hidden gem in the unspoiled African wilderness, set on the Zambezi River just four hours from Lusaka.
+Named after the striking red cliffs that rise behind the lodge, Redcliff offers a breathtaking natural backdrop for your stay.

 Lower Zambezi